GahlmannLab/BCM3D-2.0/README.md

 ## Getting Started

-This package was tested on a high-performace computing cluster at University of Virginia with CUDA-enabled GPU and Tensorflow 2.x
+This package was tested on a high-performace computing cluster at University of Virginia with CUDA-enabled GPU and Tensorflow 2.x.
+All data used in this manuscript (https://www.biorxiv.org/content/10.1101/2021.11.26.470109v3) are available at https://osf.io/m4637.

 ### Prerequisites